axelerant/custom-bulkquick-edit/readme.txt

 * Edit excerpts
 * Performance minded – Plugin automatically loads when needed
 * Sample configurations provided as needed
+* Save post handler can be customized for your needs.
 * Setting options export/import
 * Settings screen
 * Supports WordPress's own taxonomy handlers for category and tag relations